 Graham Craggs - Graham joined the Governing Body in 2013 and sits on the Resources Committee.
 He is married with three daughters, one of whom is still a student at the School.
 Graham has lived in Kings Langley since 1991 and works in London as a Director of a firm of Chartered Surveyors, where he advises on hotel property.
 He is keen to assist in the continued success of the School and play an active role in the Governing Body.
 In his spare time Graham is a keen cyclist and supporter of Watford Football Club.

-Dawn Helfgott - Dawn is a Parent Governor and joined the Governing Body in September 2009.
-She is Vice Chair of Governors, chairs the Curriculum Committee and is a member of the Personnel Committee and is the Link Governor for R.E, Maths and Science.
+Dawn Helfgott - Dawn joined the Governing Body in September 2009.
+She is Vice Chair of Governors, chairs the Curriculum/Personnel Committee and is the Link Governor for R.E, Maths and Science.
 Both of her daughters have attended Kings Langley School.
 Dawn is a partner in a firm of financial advisers based in Watford and in her spare time likes reading, going to the gym, socialising and watching Arsenal FC.

-Mark Morant - Mark is the Chair of the Resources Committee and is also Link Governor for Safeguarding.
-Both of his children previously attended Kings Langley school.
-He was previously a senior manager with Dixons Carphone plc but is now enjoying semi-retirement working part-time both with children with a range of mental and physical disabilities and also assisting elderly people.
+Mark Morant - Mark is the Chair of the Resources Committee and is also Link Governor for Safeguarding, he joined the Governing body in December 2016.
+Both of his children attended Kings Langley school.
+Mark was previously part of the senior leadership team with Dixons Carphone plc but is now enjoying semi-retirement.
 Additionally, in a voluntary capacity, he also helps run Dacorum Dolphins, a registered charity, which is a swimming club for people of all ages with either mental or physical disabilities.

 Simon Wood - Simon joined the Governing Body in 2011 and, as a local resident, he has seen the school develop successfully over the last 15 years.
 He is keen to foster links for the school with local and regional businesses, and to ensure that students are equipped and fit for the future and able to compete in the new world marketplace for jobs.
 Simon is a Chartered Surveyor and runs CS Hotels Ltd and is involved with all aspects of planning, construction, finance, project management and asset management processes.
-He is a member of the Resources Committee and seeks especially to enhance the facilities and built environment for the students and staff.
+He is a member of the Resources Committee, overseeing the building of the new school and seeks especially to enhance the facilities and built environment for the students and staff.
 Simon and his family spent some time living in London, then in Berlin for 5 years, before moving to Chipperfield in 1999.
-He has three children, who have left school, two of whom are attending university, and his wife, Lucy, is studying for her Masters in Science Education.
+He has three children, who have left school, two of whom are attending university, and his wife, Lucy, tutors at King's College London.

 Joanne O'Sullivan - Joined as a parent governor in 2016, mum to 3 daughters who are or will attend the school.
 A lifelong Chipperfield resident and keen on lots of sports, especially netball.
 Employee in customer service for British Airways and qualified netball umpire, also enjoys getting involved; helping and supporting local community.
 Hoping to be positively involved in the Governing Body and keen to see all students reach potential and make the most of opportunities given to them.